top of page

 2. The Vice-President Finance shall:

-4. Have signing authority for the Organization.
+4. Have signing authority for the association.

 3. The Vice-President Events shall: